intel/openvino-demos/aws/mo-utility/README.md

-# OpenVINO Model Optimization in Sagemaker
+# OpenVINO™ Model Optimization in AWS Sagemaker

 This demonstrates a OpenVINO utility to convert Keras or TFHub models or TF object detection models in AWS Sagemaker instance.